tdsrse/new-shizoval/README.md

 # Features:

  * FlyHack - Simple Fly Hack(R.SHIFT,WASD,QE)
-*FPS Hack - Remove all mines
+ * FPS Hack - Remove all mines
+ * Freeze Tanks - Freeze all tanks,they won't fall
+ * Clumsy - one hit kill for Smoky/Gauss(R)
+ * Anti-Aim - teleport your tank only for enemy,they can't kill you
+ * AimBot  - Aim Assist for all turrets
+ * NoEffect - remove some effects
+ * AutoShooting - auto shoot for all turrets